cloudmesh-community/fa18-423-06/project/report.md

 The dataset is an Extensible Markup Language (XML) file from the FAERS on the FDA's website.
-FAERS is a collection of reports from doctors, nurses, and patients who have reported to the FDA side-effects of using certain commercial drugs [CITE FAERS website].
+FAERS is a collection of reports from doctors, nurses, and patients who have reported to the FDA side-effects of using certain commercial drugs [@www-FAERS-Website].
 This data is used by the FDA to formulate warnings and regulations against drugs to warn consumers of the potential side effects that come about from using pharmaceutical drugs.